 But it was easier on my pride when I couldn’t see.

 When Adam and I came back from our initial trip to Honduras, it was like I had put on those first glasses all over again.
 It wasn’t my first missions trip.
 We had worked together for several years in Mexico and had experienced similar things.
 But it was as if God reached down and touched the eyes of my heart.
 Once again, the world around me was completely overwhelming.

-I could suddenly see people’s faces so vividly.
-I looked around at the shadowy blurs rushing all around me–and I could see every pain outlined on every tired face.
+I could suddenly see people so vividly.
+I looked around at the shadowy blurs rushing all around me–and I could now see the heartache outlined on tired faces.

 I read through the Bible as usual, but verses that I had never noticed before seemed to leap off the page.
 God’s Word was suddenly in high definition with every chapter vividly shouting, “Do you see Me?”

 Sometimes, like in my high school years, I want to take the glasses off.

 I don’t want to see the pain all around me.
 I don’t want to know that children are being thrown away.
 I don’t want to know that people are dying, having never read or heard the Bible.
 I don’t want to know that voiceless little ones are being used, mistreated, and abused on the streets and in orphanages.

 I don’t want to notice all the wasted time.
 Wasted money.
 Wasted food.
 Wasted words.
 Wasted lives.